neondatabase/postgresql_anonymizer/docs/INSTALL.md

 Install With [PGXN](https://pgxn.org/) :
 ------------------------------------------------------------------------------

-This is the recommended way to install the extension
+**This is the recommended way to install the extension**

+1. Install the extension on the server with:

 ```console
 sudo apt install pgxnclient (or pip install pgxn)